Trinity River Alligator Gar Fishing | Garzilla Guide Service

 Late

-Water levels drop, fish congregate in deeper holes.
-Excellent fishing with more space and easier last-minute booking.
+Levels drop and fish stack in deep holes.
+Excellent fishing with more room and easier last-minute dates.

 Credentials

-Nineteen years of focus on one species and one river system.
-No other guide team comes close on any of these measures.
+Nineteen years on one species and one river.
+No other guide team comes close on any of these.

-28 Celebrity Clients Gordon Ramsay, Jeremy Wade, Matt Hughes, Steve Backshall, Sommer Ray, Johnny Morris, and 22 more
+Gordon Ramsay, Jeremy Wade, Matt Hughes, Steve Backshall, Johnny Morris, and 23 more.

-30+ TV Productions BBC, National Geographic, Animal Planet, ITV, NHK Japan, Fox News, River Monsters
+BBC, National Geographic, Animal Planet, ITV, NHK Japan, River Monsters.

-172+ Countries Served International clients flown in from across the globe
+International clients flown in from across the globe.

-TPWD Advisory Committee Bubba Bedre is a sitting member of the Texas Freshwater Fisheries Advisory Committee
+Bubba Bedre sits on the Texas Freshwater Fisheries Advisory Committee.

-"I have been on a lot of guided fishing trips but nothing compares to this.
-We landed a 200+ pound alligator gar on the Trinity River.
+"I've been on a lot of guided trips, but nothing compares to this.
+We landed a 200+ pound alligator gar on the Trinity.
 The guides were professional, patient, and knew exactly where to go."

 Travis B. — Dallas, TX